 Cryptocurrency Regulation in Poland

-For instance, the European Commision is currently working on new KYC requirements for crypto businesses which will restrict virtual currencies businesses from transacting with unhosted wallets without verifying their owners’ identities beforehand.
-The Commission has proposed removing the current threshold of 1,000 EUR which means in the near future all crypto transfers will be subject to KYC procedures.
+At the moment, the European Commission is working on new KYC requirements for crypto businesses.
+These requirements are going to prohibit virtual currency businesses from trading with unhosted wallets without identifying in advance who their owner is.
+The Commission has come forward with the proposal of abolishing the existing limit of 1,000 EUR which means all crypto transfers will fall under the radar of KYC processes soon.

 The Register of Virtual Currencies

-A company planning to engage in cryptocurrency-related economic activities in Poland is legally required to register with the Register of Virtual Currencies, maintained by the Tax Administration Chamber.
+Under the currently applicable legal regulations, a company willing to conduct an activity in connection with cryptocurrencies on the territory of Poland is required to enter the Register of Virtual Currencies, maintained by the Tax Administration Chamber.

-Companies engaging in the following activities are obligated to get into the Register:
+Business persons conducting the following activities are under obligation to enter the Register:

 • Exchange of virtual currencies for fiat money